Renewable Natural Resources, Regime Shift and Hysteresis: Conclusion

 \section{Conclusion}

 In this paper I characterized the optimal extraction of a renewable resource where recruitment is subject to tipping points.
-Historically, tipping points have been modeled using hazard models where tipping is irreversible.
+Much of the existing literature assumes that tipping is irreversible.
 In contrast, with a fixed tipping point, I am able to model renewable resource recovery.
 Moreover, when ecosystem recovery is possible, it becomes straightforward to model and analyze hysteresis.
-To the best of my knowledge, I am the first to do both of these.
+To the best of my knowledge, I am the first to model hysteresis.

 With endogenous reversibility, ecosystem recovery is not always optimal.
 When the ecosystem is sufficiently degraded, austerity becomes too costly and low fecundity becomes permanent.
 If in addition there is hysteresis, even a small perturbation that causes tipping may be permanent when the low-fecundity penalty is sufficiently severe.
 In this case, austerity may be too costly, even for an infinitesimal drop below the high-fecundity tipping point.